 If you know what you are looking for, you can still buy Vintage Conshohocken Cotton Company Softball yarn on Ebay.
-Do you remember when I purchased all the Glamour Madeira thread well I have for the last month been buying this Softball yarn and have 20 colors.
-I have spent over \$400.00 maybe closer to \$500.00 and yes, I too have made some bad purchase.
+Do you remember when I purchased all the Glamour Madeira thread, well I have for the last year and a half been buying this Softball yarn.
+I currently have 23 colors in the .75 thickness and 17 colors in the 2.2 thickness.
+I have spent over \$1,000.00 maybe closer to \$1.200.00 and yes, I too have made some bad purchase.
 I remember what Al Bourisaw said, although one of the original 25 patterns, it has been removed from that group because of the difficulty in finding tying material.
 If you are lucky enough to find the material, buy a lot.
 I have been buying a lot and in addition to the original color pale yellow, I have bought other colors, tried them and they catch fish.

 The yarn is great to tie with and the different colors catch fish.
 Now maybe Al will add it back in the top 25 patterns.

 It is a perfect fly to have beginners tie.
 They will love all the colors that are available.
 You can teach them the jam knot, laying down a thread base, tying down the material, doing a pitch wrap, palmering the yarn to the front, tying off the yarn, whip finishing, cutting out unwanted threads.
 They can be creative using different color combinations.
 Maybe patriots fly using the red, blue and white.
-Or a bee fly, black and yellow.
+Or bees fly, using black and yellow.
 It is one of the easiest flies to tie.
 Then take them fishing and it is a fly that catches fish.
+This yarn is a great substitute for chenille.

-If you are interested, I will make up packages of this vintage yarn for each color and have them for sale or a package with all the colors for a special price.
-Currently I have 22 colors and as you can see by the following, I am offering a card of 25 for a very special piece (estimating \$12.00).
+If you are interested, I made up packages of this vintage yarn for each color and have them for sale.
+Currently, I have 25 colors for the .75 thickness and 22 colors for the 2.2 thickness.
+I am offering 47 packages for a very special piece (\$12.00).
 Maybe I can encourage some of our local fly shops to have this material on hand for sale.
 The .75 Softball yarn will have seven feet of yarn in a package and the 2.2 Softball yarn will have nine feet in a package.
 This way I might be able to get some of my investment back and you can try this fly out for yourself.
 But better yet, I bring back a classic pattern that has gone missing for years.